 However, if you're heading abroad and want to do some good while you're at it, we recommend finding refugee volunteer programs in the following countries:

+- Volunteer in Syria.
 Syria's refugee crisis is no stranger to media coverage.
 As many flee civil war and political persecution, we recommend you volunteer in Syria with an organization like Relief & Recreation for Syria.

+- Volunteer in Italy.
 As one of the first safe landings for many individuals escaping hardship in northern Africa and along other Mediterranean coastlines, there are many ways to volunteer abroad with refugees in Italy.
 We suggest you consider Projects Abroad.

+- Volunteer in Greece.
 Another Mediterranean country feeling the strain of helping those fleeing emergency situations, you can do a world of good by volunteering at Refugee Camps in Greece.
 Support Refugees has opportunities to volunteer abroad with refugees in Europe and Greece specifically.

+- Volunteer Where You're Needed.
 If you're not attached to one destination for helping with the refugee crisis, consult organizations like the UNHCR or the International Rescue Committee to learn where the work needs to be done most.

 Still think you’re ready?